North America Battery Energy Storage System (BESS) Market Analysis by Mordor Intelligence

 Battery energy storage is considered a critical technology in transitioning to a sustainable energy system.
 Battery energy storage systems store the generated energy and release it as needed by the end-user.
 They regulate voltage and frequency, reduce peak demand charges, integrate renewable sources, and provide a backup power supply.
 Batteries are crucial in energy storage systems, accounting for approximately 60% of the system's total cost.

-The North American Battery Energy Storage System Market is segmented by battery type, connection type, component, energy capacity, end-user, and geography.
+The North American battery energy storage system (BESS) Market is segmented by battery type, connection type, component, energy capacity, end-user, and geography.
 By battery type, the market is segmented into lithium-ion, lead-acid, flow battery, sodium-ion, and other technologies.
 By connection type, the market is segmented into on-grid and off-grid.
-By component, the market is segmented into battery packs, racks, PCS, EMS, and Balance of Plant.
+By component, the market is segmented into battery packs and racks, power conversion systems (PCS), energy management software (EMS), and balance-of-plant and services.
 By energy capacity, the market is segmented into below 10 MWh, 10 to 100 MWh, 100 to 500 MWh, and above 500 MWh.
-By end user, the market is segmented into Utility-scale, commercial and industrial (C&I), and residential.
-The report also covers the market size and forecasts for the North America Battery Energy Storage System Market across the major countries.
+By end user, the market is segmented into utility-scale, commercial and industrial (C&I), and residential.
+The report also covers the market size and forecasts for the North America Battery Energy Storage System Market across the major countries (the United States, Canada, and Mexico).
 The market sizing and forecasts for each segment are based on the revenue (USD Billion).

 | Lithium-ion (Lithium Iron Phosphate (LFP), Nickel-Manganese-Cobalt (NMC), Lithium Titanate (LTO)) |